 You have identified your substance, you inquired ECHA and you have registered your substance.
-Now ECHA and the Member States evaluate all the info you submutted and evaluate if your substance could constitue a risk.
+Now ECHA and the Member States evaluate all the info you submitted and evaluate if your substance could constitute a risk.

 Who evaluate if your substance constitues a risk?
 ECHA and Members States

 ECHA could ask more info to the applicant